Glucosamine & Chondroitin Work-My Experience

 The Miracle of Glucosamine and Chondroitin

 I had significant joint pain in my knees about 10 years ago.
 My knees hurt when I stood and hurt when I walked.
 They made horrific loud popping and grinding sounds.
-Believe it or not, I would wake up my daughter when she was a baby by walking through her room.
+Believe it or not, when my daughter was a baby I would wake her by walking in her room.

 As I researched this, I found out that some people were using something called Glucosamine, others combined it with Chondroitin.
 I read stories of these working...and you could buy them over the counter.
 I began to have hope that relief was in reach, and I would not have to visit a doctor to get it!